 The sloping road also has roots in Roman Lincoln, and another of the old city gates can be found midway up its climb.
-Just inside the shop entrance at number 44 Steep Hill are some remains of the spina of the upper south gate, which separated two arches.
+Just inside the shop entrance at number 44 Steep Hill (currently occupied by a beauty shop) are some remains of the spina of the upper south gate, which separated two arches.
 To the rear of the shop you can also see remains of the eastern carriageway of the gate.

 Outside, on the opposite side of the road, a column of stonework between Steep Hill Wines and Pimento vegetarian café marks part of the gate’s original structure.
 When you walk past this point, you are stepping where ancient visitors to the Roman city once passed under the majestic double-arched gateway.